 Interventional radiology is a medical specialty using minimally invasive, image-guided procedures to diagnose and treat a variety of conditions on both an outpatient and inpatient level.

-At University Medical Center of Princeton (UMCP), our board certified, interventional radiologists use their expertise in reading X-ray, ultrasound, MRI and other diagnostic imaging to guide catheters and other tiny instruments through blood vessels or the skin to treat diseases without surgery.
+At Princeton Medical Center (PMC), our board certified, interventional radiologists use their expertise in reading X-ray, ultrasound, MRI and other diagnostic imaging to guide catheters and other tiny instruments through blood vessels or the skin to treat diseases without surgery.

 Interventional radiologists use diagnostic imaging to see inside a patient's body, pinpoint the medical problem and devise a route to the site without surgery.
 Catheters or other instruments are then guided to the site to treat the disease or tumors directly at the source, through a small incision.
 With the use of interventional radiology, there is lower risk to the patient, reduced or no hospital stays, limited anesthesia, less pain and quicker recoveries.